MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dev-cross-plat/choosing-the-right-nuget-package.md

 ### Using PowerShell Standard with different .NET runtimes

-PowerShell Standard targets the [.NET Standard 2.0][netstd20] target runtime, which is a façade runtime designed to provide a common surface area shared by .NET Framework and .NET Core.
+PowerShell Standard targets the [.NET Standard 2.0][08] target runtime, which is a façade runtime designed to provide a common surface area shared by .NET Framework and .NET Core.
 This allows targeting a single runtime to produce a single assembly that will work with multiple PowerShell versions, but has the following consequences:

 - The PowerShell loading the module or library must be running a minimum of .NET 4.6.1; .NET 4.6 and .NET 4.5.2 do not support .NET Standard.
 Note that a newer Windows PowerShell version does not mean a newer .NET Framework version; Windows PowerShell 5.1 may run on .NET 4.5.2.
-- In order to work with a PowerShell running .NET Framework 4.7.1 or below, the .NET 4.6.1 [NETStandard.Library][netstdlib] implementation is required to provide the netstandard.dll and other shim assemblies in older .NET Framework versions.
+- In order to work with a PowerShell running .NET Framework 4.7.1 or below, the .NET 4.6.1 [NETStandard.Library][29] implementation is required to provide the netstandard.dll and other shim assemblies in older .NET Framework versions.

 PowerShell 6+ provides its own shim assemblies for type forwarding from .NET Framework 4.6.1 (and above) to .NET Core.
 This means that as long as a module uses only APIs that exist in .NET Core,